MIT-LCP/mimic-omop/etl/StandardizedClinicalDataTables/OBSERVATION/README.md

 - Textual data from chartevents are stored here
 - categorical variables are note considered as free text and are then stored in the measurement table

-## inputeevent_mv

-- weight informations are pushed into observation with kilogramm unit

 # Lookup Tables